TechWithOmid/neovim-config/README.md

 Use control-c instead of escape

 ## Coc extensions
+you can install extensions with :CocInstall extension-name. here is all of extentions that I user for this setup.

-:CocInstall coc-json coc-python coc-snippets coc-vimlsp
+:CocInstall coc-json coc-python coc-snippets coc-vimlsp coc-explorer

 ## TODO
 - [  ] create bash script to automate the installation
+- [  ] add markdown preview to nvim